Pierre-51/Reactome-video-pipeline/README.md

 An example Cypher script to extract UniProt IDs might look like this:

 ```cypher

 MATCH (n:Protein)
 RETURN n.uniProtID
 ```

-## Customization

-- Modify the `params.output` parameter to change the output directory.
-- Update the `params.cypherScript` parameter to point to your custom Cypher script.
-- Adjust the `address` parameter if your Neo4j database is running on a different address or port.

 ## Notes